Trevor Prangley: King of the Cage

 Prangley fought Tony Lopez for the vacant KOTC Light Heavyweight Championship at KOTC: Vigilante.
 The fight was stopped in the fourth round after Lopez landed an illegal knee to Prangley's head and Prangley could not continue even after the 5 minutes allowed to recover.
 The bout then went to a technical decision where the judges scored a Majority Decision victory for Prangley.

 Prangley made his fourth title defense when he faced Jared Torgeson at KOTC: Double Impact on 4 October 2013.
 He won the fight via unanimous decision.

 In his fifth title defense, Prangley faced Jared Torgeson in a rematch at KOTC: Steadfast on 14 August 2014.
 Prangley won via KO in the first round.

 In his sixth title defense, Prangley faced Richard Blake at KOTC: Tactical Strike on 13 November 2014.
 He successfully defended his title, winning by submission early in the first round.

 Other promotions

 Filling in for an injured Mike Kyle, Prangley faced Maxim Grishin at Fight Nights: Battle of Moscow 17 on 30 September 2014.
 He lost the fight via TKO in the second round.

 Personal life

 Trevor and his wife have a son.
+He owns a gym in Hayden, Idaho.